 Camp Greenville Culture

-All great camps are built on tradition and Y Camp Greenville is one of the best.
-Whether it’s getting an update from Captain Food Waste, singing Ole’ Lady Leary, taking a Fog Jog or becoming a Monk’s Old Timers, everyone can be a great boy or a great girl at camp Greenville.
-Take some time to learn some camp songs, discover 100 summers of tradition or see what happens before breakfast at Morning Activities.
+All great camps are built on tradition and YMCA Camp Greenville is one of the best.
+Whether it’s getting an update from Captain Food Waste, singing Ole’ Lady Leary, taking a Fog Jog or becoming a Monk’s Old Timers, everyone can join in on over 100 years of exceptional tradition.
+Read below to discover what traditions your camper can participate in this summer!

-This award (bandana) is given only to those cabins who do all of the following: keep the cabin clean every day, complete 3 hikes of length, lead a song, do a service project for Camp and do a random act of kindness.
+This award is given to those cabins who do all of the following: keep the cabin clean every day, complete 2-3 hikes, perform a song or skit, do a small service project for Camp and do a random act of kindness.

-Every Saturday before breakfast the whole camp gathers at the tennis courts in their pajamas for one last dance party.
+Every Saturday before breakfast the whole camp gathers at the gaga court in their pajamas for one last dance party.

 This is the top honor of Camp Greenville.
 Those campers who are here for their 5th year become Monk’s Old Timers (named for legendary Camp Greenville director Monk Mulligan).
 These campers have a special ceremony, get a Monks old Timer t shirt and get to light the closing campfire.